cabforum/servercert/docs/BR.md

 ##### 3.2.2.8.1 DNSSEC Validation of CAA Records

-DNSSEC validation back to the ICANN DNSSEC root trust anchor MUST be performed on all DNS queries associated with CAA record lookups performed by the Primary Network Perspective.
+Effective November 15th, 2025: DNSSEC validation back to the ICANN DNSSEC root trust anchor MUST be performed on all DNS queries associated with CAA record lookups performed by the Primary Network Perspective.
 The DNS resolver used for all DNS queries associated with CAA record lookups performed by the Primary Network Perspective:

 * MUST be a "security-aware resolver" as defined in [RFC 4035 Section 4](https://datatracker.ietf.org/doc/html/rfc4035#section-4); and
 * MUST support NSEC3 and SHA-2 as defined in [RFC 6840 Section 2](https://datatracker.ietf.org/doc/html/rfc6840#section-2); and
 * MUST properly handle the security concerns enumerated in [RFC 6840 Section 4](https://datatracker.ietf.org/doc/html/rfc6840#section-4)

-DNSSEC-validation errors observed by the Primary Network Perspective (e.g., SERVFAIL) MUST NOT be treated as permission to issue.
+Effective November 15th, 2025: DNSSEC-validation errors observed by the Primary Network Perspective (e.g., SERVFAIL) MUST NOT be treated as permission to issue.

 DNSSEC validation back to the ICANN DNSSEC root trust anchor MAY be performed on all DNS queries associated with CAA record lookups performed by Remote Network Perspectives as part of Multi-Perspective Issuance Corroboration.